Team

 Dr. Yongli Wager is an Associate Professor in the Department of Civil and Environmental Engineering and the Co-Director of Graduate Certificate Program in Sustainable Engineering at Wayne State University.
 Her research focuses on the water-environment-energy nexus through the development of advanced technologies and system modeling and optimization.
 She has received research awards from federal and state agencies, industry, and research foundations, including NSF, EPA, Microsoft, Great Lakes Protection Fund, the State of Michigan, and the State of Montana.
 Currently she also serves as the Project Director of “Smart Management of Microplastic Pollution in the Great Lakes” funded by the Great Lakes Protection Fund.

-Dr. Shi is one of the world leaders in the edge computing research community, and has been advocating Edge Computing (Fog Computing) since 2014, a new computing paradigm in which the computing resources are placed at the edge of the Internet, in close proximity to mobile devices, sensors, end users and the emerging Internet of Everything.
-In 2016, He founded the ACM/IEEE Symposium on Ede Computing in 2016 and served as the founding steering committee chair.
-In 2019, Dr. Shi serves as the lead editor of the edge computing special issue of the prestigious Proceedings of the IEEE journal.
+Prior to joining UD, Shi was a Charles H. Gershenson Distinguished Faculty Fellow and a Professor of Computer Science at Wayne State University, investigating performance, reliability, power- and energy-efficiency, trust and privacy issues of networked computer systems and applications.
+Dr. Shi is one of the world leaders in the edge computing research community, and has been advocating since its inception for this computing paradigm in which the computing resources are placed at the edge of the Internet, in close proximity to mobile devices, sensors, end users and the emerging Internet of Everything.
+In 2016, He founded the ACM/IEEE Symposium on Edge Computing and served as the founding steering committee chair.
+In 2019, Dr. Shi served as the lead editor of the edge computing special issue of the prestigious IEEE journal.

 Dr. Carol Miller is the Director of WSU’s Healthy Urban Waters program and the associated three field research stations.
 She has been the project leader for two GLPF projects and a number of efforts funded by federal agencies and private foundations including NSF, US Army Corps of Engineers, GLPF, Erb Family Foundation, American Water Works Association, and others.
 Dr. Miller is the US Co-Chair of the Great Lakes Science Advisory Board of the International Joint Commission.
 Dr. Miller is also a professor of Civil and Environmental Engineering at Wayne State University.